ICHydro/Riverlabs/docs/user-manual/quick-start/quick-start.md

 **RTC Battery (CR1220):**

+!!! tip "Date Preservation"
-!!! tip "Coin cell may already be installed, only replace if needed to preserve programmed date install the main battery first and switch on.
+    Coin cell may already be installed, only replace if needed to preserve programmed date install the main battery first and switch on.

 1. Locate the small coin battery slot on the PCB (sometimes on the revere)
 2. Insert the CR1220 battery (+ side up, typically)